 AI Glossary: Essential Terms Explained

 AI jargon can feel like a foreign language, but it doesn't have to.
-This glossary translates the most common AI terms into plain English so you can understand what's happening, why it matters, and how it affects your life.
+This glossary for beginners translates the most common artificial intelligence terms into plain English so you can understand what's happening, why it matters, and how it affects your life.
 No computer science degree required.

 AI glossary: open book with glowing pages and floating tech symbols, making artificial intelligence accessible to everyone